WuerthPhoenix/tornado/src/collector/snmptrapd/doc/README.md

 # SNMP Trap Daemon Collector

-A collector that receives snmptrapd input messages formatted as JSON and generates from them an internal Event struct.
+This is a collector that receives *snmptrapd* input messages formatted as JSON and generates an internal Event structure from them.

-## How it Works
+## How It Works

 The snmptrapd input should be in the form:
 ```json